How to Become a Speech Therapist in Alaska

 Speech-Language Pathology Salary in Alaska

-Salaries for speech-language pathologists have increased considerably in recent years according to US News & World Report which ranked the profession 19th on its list of top healthcare jobs.
+Salaries for speech-language pathologists have increased considerably in recent years.
+According to US News & World Report SLPs are in the third-best profession among all health care jobs.

 Speech-Language Pathologists in Alaska Earn Unusually High Salaries